manfe/bxslider-rails/README.md

 	# Precompile additional assets.
 	# application.js, application.css, and all non-JS/CSS in app/assets folder are already added.
 	config.assets.precompile += %w( bx_loader.gif controls.png )

+On rails 4.2 you need to change it on `config/initializers/assets.rb`

+	# Precompile additional assets.
+	# application.js, application.css, and all non-JS/CSS in app/assets folder are already added.
+	Rails.application.config.assets.precompile += %w( bx_loader.gif controls.png )

 ## REMEMBER TO INITIALIZE IT!